Your Itinerary

 Visit a local cheese manufacturer, where you'll have the opportunity to sample a delectable tasting of the renowned Ragusano cheese.

-Just outside of Ragusa, we’ll venture to a local cheese manufacturer to observe the production process and taste some of the region’s famous Ragusano cheese – a hard, stretched-curd cheese known for its bold flavour.
+We’ll venture to a local cheese manufacturer to observe the production process and taste some of the region’s famous Ragusano cheese – a hard, stretched-curd cheese known for its bold flavour.

 Early this morning, we farewell the beauty of Ragusa and travel to the outskirts of Agrigento where we will visit the Valley of the Temples, one of Sicily's most famous historical attractions.
 Here we’ll explore the spectacular archaeological site that preserves the ruins of seven ancient Greek temples and other monuments.
 We’ll marvel at the Temples of Juno, Concord, Heracles, Zeus, Castor and Pollux, and learn about their historical significance, steeped in tales of Greek mythology.